 While the family is on the waiting list, the family must immediately inform the PHA of changes in contact information, including current residence, mailing address, and phone number.
-Families who use the online application process make these changes by logging into their online application.
-Families who use a paper application must submit the changes in writing.
 The changes must be submitted in writing.

 4-II.F.
 UPDATING THE WAITING LIST [24 CFR 982.204]